alexmt/argo-combined-demo/README.md

 ## Components

-Instead of building an application from scratch, we are going to leverage existing open-source projects and leverage Argo projects to make them work together:
+Instead of building an application from scratch, we are going to leverage existing open-source projects and the Argo projects to make them work together for profit:

 * [minio](https://github.com/minio/minio) - Kubernetes native S3 compatible storage.
 Minio is going to store
 user uploaded images and ML workflows outputs.